binerogroup/documentation/networking/network/openstack-horizon.rst

   do this separately, you can clear the checkbox.

-- Under **Availability zone (hints)**, select the availability zone that router or instance that you want to connect the network to, resides.
+- Under **Availability zone (hints)**, select the availability zone that router or instance that you want to connect the network to.

 - Under MTU, enter the value 1450.
 See :doc:`MTU </networking/mtu>` for more information.